-We are currently conducting Phase 2 clinical trials for pamrevlumab and we may need to conduct additional Phase 2 clinical trials before initiating our Phase 3 clinical trials for pamrevlumab.
-We have initiated Phase 3 clinical trials of roxadustat, and if our Phase 2 clinical trials are successful for pamrevlumab, we intend to conduct Phase 3 clinical trials for pamrevlumab.
+We are currently conducting Phase 2 clinical trials for pamrevlumab and plan on initiating Phase 3 clinical trials for pamrevlumab in the future.
+We have initiated Phase 3 clinical trials of roxadustat.
 The conduct of Phase 3 clinical trials and the submission of a successful NDA is a complicated process.
-As an organization, we have not completed a Phase 3 clinical trial before, have limited experience in preparing, submitting and prosecuting regulatory filings, and have not submitted an NDA before.
+As an organization, we have not completed a Phase 3 clinical trial before outside of China, where we received marketing authorization in December 2018 from the NMPA for the treatment of anemia caused by CKD in dialysis patients.
+We have limited experience in preparing, submitting and prosecuting regulatory filings, and have not received approval for an NDA before outside of China.
 Consequently, we may be unable to successfully and efficiently execute and complete necessary clinical trials in a way that leads to NDA submission and approval of roxadustat or for any other product candidate we are developing, even if our earlier stage clinical trials are successful.
 We may require more time and incur greater costs than our competitors and may not succeed in obtaining regulatory approvals of product candidates that we develop.
 Failure to commence or complete, or delays in, our planned clinical trials would prevent us from or delay us in commercializing roxadustat or any other product candidate we are developing.